rogerluan/JSEN/README.md

 ### Conformance to Codable

 Of course!
 We couldn't miss this.
 JSEN has native support to `Encodable & Decodable` (aka `Codable`), so you can easily parse JSEN to/from JSON-like structures.
+Each case is mapped to its respective value type, and `.null` maps to a `NSNull()` instance (which, in a JSON, is represented by `null`).

 One additional utility was added as well, which's the `decode(as:)` function.
 It receives a Decodable-conformant Type as parameter and will attempt to decode the JSEN value into the given type using a two-pass strategy:
 - First, it encodes the JSEN to `Data`, and attempts to decode that `Data` into the given type.